Trade dollar (United States coin): Background

 Following the California gold rush that began in 1849 and the Australian gold rush that began in 1851, a larger amount of gold was put into commerce than could be easily absorbed by the normal channels.
 This resulted in a decrease in the value of gold and an increase in the relative value of silver.
 As a result, silver coins rapidly disappeared from circulation due either to hoarding or melting.
 In response, Congress authorized the Mint to reduce the quantity of silver in all denominations except the three-cent piece and silver dollar.
 Beginning in the 1860s, silver production rose and the price decreased.
-During this time, silver coins largely disappeared from circulation and were replaced by copper and paper currency.
+During this period, there was a notable decline in the circulation of silver coins, which were gradually replaced by copper and paper currency.
+This shift in currency composition resulted in a decrease in the availability and usage of silver coins within the monetary system.
+The reasons behind this transition varied and were influenced by a range of economic, political, and social factors.
+As a consequence, copper and paper currency gained prominence as the primary means of exchange, marking a significant change in the monetary landscape of the time.

 In China, the Mexican peso (successor to the Spanish dollar) was greatly valued in commerce.
 However, the Chinese were sensitive to any changes in the coin's design, and were reluctant to accept newer coins due to a minor design change.
-The American silver dollar, 7.5 gr lighter than its Spanish counterpart, was unpopular in East Asia due to its light weight, forcing American merchants to purchase the Spanish or Mexican pieces to use in trade.
+The American silver dollar, 7.5 gr lighter than its Spanish counterpart, was unpopular in East Asia due to its lower weight, forcing American merchants to purchase the Spanish or Mexican pieces to use in trade.
 Beginning in 1866, during the reign of Emperor Maximilian, the design was changed to show the Emperor's portrait; this caused widespread nonacceptance of the coins in China.

 While conducting an investigation of the Mint at San Francisco, deputy comptroller of the currency John Jay Knox began discussing the monetary situation with Louis A. Garnett, a man who had worked as both the treasurer and assayer of the San Francisco Mint.
 Garnett recommended that the United States mint a commercial dollar that would be exported to East Asia to compete with other countries' silver trade coins that were already popular in that region.
 Garnett's rationale was that the majority of the coins would be hoarded or melted in Asia and would never be presented for redemption, allowing the government to make a profit from the seigniorage.
 During his time in San Francisco, Knox also discussed the proposed commercial dollar with Henry Linderman, who was working as a special agent for the Treasury Department at that time.
 In 1870, Knox wrote a report to the Treasury and wrote the draft for a bill on coinage.
 Knox's bill was approved by George Boutwell, Secretary of the Treasury.
 After modification and review from current and former government officials, the bill was put before Congress.